Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

-We report in this section a methodological performance evaluation of various mappings to regress 3D rotations in a variety of tasks, namely point cloud alignment (section~\ref{subsec:pointcloud}), inverse kinematics (section~\ref{subsec:camera_localization}), camera localization (section~\ref{subsec:camera_localization}) and object pose estimation (section~\ref{subsec:object_pose}).
-More precisely, we present in sections~\ref{subsec:pointcloud} and \ref{subsec:ik} a reproduction and extension of experiments from \cite{zhou_continuity_2019} including an additional mapping \emph{Procrustes}, and studying the variance of the results across multiple trainings.
-Benchmarks proposed in sections~\ref{subsec:camera_localization} and ~\ref{subsec:object_pose} are then performed on different tasks.
-Note that we do not make any novelty claim on the \emph{Procrustes} mapping, but rather want to shed light on its comparative interest with respect to existing ones.
+We report in this section a methodological performance evaluation of $SO(3)$ mappings on a variety of tasks, namely point cloud alignment (sec.~\ref{subsec:pointcloud}), inverse kinematics (sec.~\ref{subsec:ik}), camera localization (sec.~\ref{subsec:camera_localization}) and object pose estimation (sec.~\ref{subsec:object_pose}).
+More precisely, we present in sections~\ref{subsec:pointcloud} and \ref{subsec:ik} a reproduction and extension of experiments of \cite{zhou_continuity_2019} including an additional mapping \emph{Procrustes}, and a study of the results variance across multiple trainings.
+Benchmarks proposed in sections~\ref{subsec:camera_localization} and ~\ref{subsec:object_pose} consists in novel tasks.

-We did not include Euler angles in our experiments, as they do not satisfy the properties presented section~\ref{sec:mapping_manifold} and as many different conventions would have to be considered.
-Similarly, we ignored the mapping based on a $4 \times 4$ symmetric matrix representation proposed by Peretroukhin \etal\cite{peretroukhin_smooth_2020}, as the implementation provided by the authors was found too slow to be used in extensive evaluations.
+The goal of these experiments is twofold: 1) test the relevance of properties proposed in section~\ref{sec:mapping_manifold} regarding what makes a good mapping, and 2) provide a performance comparison of $SO(3)$ mappings on a variety of tasks.

-When the loss function used is expressed directly as a distance in $3 \times 3$ matrix space (sections \ref{subsec:pointcloud} and \ref{subsec:object_pose}), we also evaluate variants consisting in regressing an arbitrary $3 \times 3$ matrix at training time using this particular loss, and performing the mapping on SO(3) only at test time (we refer to these variants as \emph{Matrix/Procrustes} and \emph{Matrix/Gram-Schmidt} depending on the mapping used).
+We did not include Euler angles in our experiments as many different conventions would have to be considered.
+Similarly, we ignored the mapping based on a $4 \times 4$ symmetric matrix representation~\cite{peretroukhin_smooth_2020}, as its implementation was found too slow to be used in extensive evaluations.
+When the loss function is expressed directly as a distance in $3 \times 3$ matrix space (sections~\ref{subsec:pointcloud} and \ref{subsec:object_pose}), we additionally evaluate variants consisting in regressing an arbitrary $3 \times 3$ matrix at training time using this particular loss, and performing the mapping on SO(3) only at test time (we refer to these variants as \emph{Matrix/Procrustes} and \emph{Matrix/Gram-Schmidt} depending on the mapping used at test time).